-ICA Members have the right to nominate directly candidates for election as President and to the ICA Board, with the exception of Vice Presidents, representatives of the Sectoral Organisations, the Chair of the Gender Equality Committee and the youth representative.
+ICA Members have the right to nominate directly candidates for election as President and to the ICA Board, with the exception of Vice Presidents, representatives of the Sectoral Organisations and the youth representative.
 All nominations must be received by the ICA Director-General not less than two months before the General Assembly in accordance with a timetable set by the Board in order to be included in the final agenda and documentation issued one month before the meeting.